 Species found on the Coast include eucalypts, banksias, acacias, melaleucas, sheoaks, a myriad of rainforest and health species, and of course the mangroves and pandanus that fringe waterways and coastal areas.

-- the swamp stringybark (Eucalyptus conglomerata) is Australia's most endangered eucalypt
+- swamp stringybark (Eucalyptus conglomerata) is Australia's most endangered eucalypt

 - Buderim holly (Graptophyllum reticulatum), a small distinctive shrub, is known from only two localities on the Sunshine Coast.

-Wildflowers are found across the Coast, from the wallum heath to the forests of the hinterland.
-Go wildflower wandering with the Sunshine Coast Wildflowers Festival Self Guided Walks or the Wildflowers of the Sunshine Coast brochure.
+Wildflowers are found across the coast, from the wallum heath to the forests of the hinterland.
+Go wildflower wandering with the Sunshine Coast wildflowers festival self guided walks (PDF, 4.09MB) or the wildflowers of the Sunshine Coast (PDF, 560KB) brochure.

 Biodiversity, or biological diversity, is the variety of all species on earth.
 It includes plants, fungi, animals (including humans) and micro-organisms, as well as their genes and the ecosystems that they comprise.